 Glover was a very recent pickup.
 I’ve been intrigued by the unique gameplay mechanics in this 3D platformer for some time, so when I saw a minty complete-in-box at my favorite retro game shop I had to pick it up!
 I honestly haven’t played it yet, but I know it’s a bit notorious for being a bit tricky.
 As Glover, you need to execute a variety of moves (which sound really cool-look at the card!) to guide a ball from one point to another without losing it.
 Luckily, I’ve got this comprehensive operation card to help me when I play through it (doesn’t it make the game look fun?)

 Killer Instinct Gold

 Personally, I’m pretty terrible at fighting games.
-Especially when move sets are unique to each character!
+Even in the glory days of Mortal Kombat, I could rarely win and earn a chance to try a “fatality”.
+This is especially when move sets are unique to each character, as they are in Killer Instinct!
 Add in how wonky the N64 controller is for traditional fighters and it’s a recipe for disaster, at least for myself.
-So if I’m going to play KI Gold, this operation card is a must!
+So if I’m going to play KI Gold, this operation card is a must:

 Mario Kart 64

 I think just about everyone knows how to play Mario Kart, or can pick it up within minutes of trying!
 It’s a great family game that I always play with loved ones of any age.
 But that doesn’t mean this N64 operation card is anything less than glorious.
 Not only do you have charming image of all the items, but it’s still a useful reference for younger players!

 Wave Race 64 is still one of my top 10 N64 games-it holds up so well!
 It’s one I like to pop in and play for a few minutes to run through a championship.
 Or to ride around on the dolphin in training mode!
 And though I know the controls pretty well, I always forgot how to handstand, drive backwards, and stand by the steering.
 Lo and behold, this N64 operation card is here to help: